griffithlab/pmbio.org/_posts/0001-04-01-Software_Installation.md

 ~/workspace/bin/gffcompare
 ```
 ### Install R
-[R](https://www.r-project.org/) is an feature rich interpretive programming language originally released in 1995.
+[R](https://www.r-project.org/) is a feature rich interpretive programming language originally released in 1995.
 It is heavily used in the bioinformatics community largely due to numerous R libraries available on [bioconductor](https://www.bioconductor.org/).
-It takes a couple minutes to compile so we'll use one which has already been setup if we were to install R we first would need to download and extract the source code.
+It takes a severalminutes to compile so we'll use one which has already been setup.
+If we were to install R, we first would need to download and extract the source code.
 Next we'd configure the installation with `--with-x=no` which tells R to install without X11, a windowing system for displays.
-We'd also specify `--prefix` which is where the R.framework will go, this includes the additional R libraries we'll download later.
-From there we'd do make and make install to build the software and copy the files to their proper location and create symlinks for the executables.
+We'd also specify `--prefix` which is where the R framework will go, this includes the additional R libraries we'll download later.
+From there we'd do `make` and `make install` to build the software and copy the files to their proper location and create symlinks for the executables.
 Finally we'd install the [devtools](https://cran.r-project.org/web/packages/devtools/index.html) and [Biocmanager](https://cran.r-project.org/web/packages/BiocManager/index.html) packages from the command line to make installing additional packages easier.
-We've commented out the code below however it is exactly what was run to set up the R we will be using, except the installation location.
+We've commented out the code below, however it is exactly what was run to set up the R we will be using, except the installation location.
 ```bash
 ## download and extract
 #cd ~/workspace/bin